dev-ay/LiveProject/README.md

 ```
 The above code uses *"db"* which is the name of the database context created through Entity Framework instantiated elsewhere in the source file.
 This action/method will be called by the frontend `AJAX` and will return a list of events in `JSON` object format as *"Data"*.

-On the frontend, in the webpage script section, add the following:
+On the frontend, in the webpage script section, I add the following:
 ```javascript
             //Retrieve events from database and call GenerateCalendar() function DisplayEvents() {